NeerajRedrouthu/Classify-Twitter-tweets/README.md

 # Classify-Twitter-tweets
 It was a group project in Information Retrieval class.
 We chose a classification problem and used twitter tweets as  our data.
 Our objective was to take the top 20 tweets of any account, perform text classification using the 2 models  we have discussed in class, and classify the account type.

+*You'll need steming and tweepy python libraries for the code to work*

 A Probabilistic approach to classify Twitter tweets.